ResearchObject/workflow-run-crate/docs/profiles/0.6-DRAFT/process_run_crate/index.md

 </table>

-{% include callout.html type="tip" content="For each entity described in the table, the most important Schema.org related terms are highlighted.
-The rest of Schema.org terms supported by each entity can be also added (they are an implicit MAY requirement).
-See [Extending RO-Crate](https://www.researchobject.org/ro-crate/specification/1.1/appendix/jsonld.html#extending-ro-crate) for more details on term definitions" %}
+For each entity described in the table, the most important properties are highlighted.
+Other properties supported by the entity (e.g. [minValue](http://schema.org/minValue) for a [PropertyValue](http://schema.org/PropertyValue)) can also be used (they are an implicit MAY requirement).
+See also [Extending RO-Crate](https://www.researchobject.org/ro-crate/specification/1.1/appendix/jsonld.html#extending-ro-crate) for guidance on defining and using terms not included in the RO-Crate context.

 Entities referenced by an action's [object](http://schema.org/object) or [result](http://schema.org/result) SHOULD be of type `File` (an RO-Crate alias for [MediaObject](http://schema.org/MediaObject)) for files, [Dataset](http://schema.org/Dataset) for directories and [Collection](http://schema.org/Collection) for [multi-file datasets](#representing-multi-file-objects), but MAY be a [CreativeWork](http://schema.org/CreativeWork) for other types of data (e.g. an online database); they MAY be of type [PropertyValue](http://schema.org/PropertyValue) to capture numbers/strings that are not stored as files.